Israel not invited to ceremony commemorating 1945 atomic bombing of Nagasaki - KESQ

 A controversial invitation

-The ceremony in Nagasaki will take place at the city’s Peace Park on August 9, marking the day the US military dropped the second atomic bomb on Japan, three days after that of Hiroshima.
+The ceremony in Nagasaki will take place at the city’s Peace Park on August 9, marking the day the US military dropped the second atomic bomb on Japan, three days after the one that hit Hiroshima.

 Nagasaki officials had previously indicated some reluctance to host Israel at the event.